Ten ways to ruin your short-term mission trip

 Believe it or not, it's possible to have a bad short-term missions experience.
 Most times, this is not the fault of the situation or the organization setting up the trip.
-Instead, the attitude and epectations of a short-term trip participant often wind up being the root causes of negative experiences.
+Instead, the attitude and expectations of a short-term trip participant often wind up being the root causes of negative experiences.

 To maximize your short-term experience, AVOID doing things on this Top Ten list:

-If you do all these Top Ten things (or even some of them), I promise you will have a less-than-fruitful and not-so-enjoyable short-term mission trip.
+If you do all these Top Ten things (or even some of them), you will have a less-than-fruitful and not-so-enjoyable short-term mission trip.
 These are, naturally, tongue-in-cheek rules.
 You and your team members need to be doing the opposite!

 -- adapted from an issue of Commissioned

-Question: "Do people actually do
+Question: "Do people actually do the things on this list?"

-the things on this list?"
 Yes, they do.
 Recently, a friend who needs to remain anonymous wrote to me: "I had a woman on two of my trips who consistently did five things on your list.
 Last year, I actually prayed that she couldn't come.
-God answered my prayer." |
+God answered my prayer."

-One short-term mission leader makes his team members memorize this servanthood
+One short-term mission leader makes his team members memorize this servanthood "mantra:"

 No rights.
 No control.
-No
+No status.
+Whenever.
+However.
+Wherever.

 "Seeing not only cultural differences but all the similarities between peoples will make us better citizens and Christians." -- Dee Kelley